Wednesday, 30 July 2025

 Keio Electric Railway aims for Level GoA2 of ATO and conducts verification tests.
 At the GoA2, only one crew is required on board mainly for train starting and safety monitoring.
 In parallel, modification of the trains has started.
 Trainset 1729 of the EMU 1000 series has just been modified.
 There are many modifications on the train, but I would like to point out two portions as a trainspotter.
 First, please look at the top photo.
 The car number “1779” on the front was moved from the gangway to the upper right.
 Second, please look at the photo below.
 The window on the partition door between the driver’s cab and the passenger’s cabin became lower.
 Kids can easily enjoy scenic views through the frontal window of the train.
 It’s the best solution to secure the future railway employees!

-The window on the partition door becomes lower.
+Lowered window on the partition door

 Tuesday, 15 July 2025